protocol/CryptoEconLab/README.md

 # CryptoEconLab

 **Welcome to the CryptoEconLab public repository.
-Here you will be able to learn about and contribute to our Open Problems, RFPs, and Research Projects, as well as keep tabs on what we're planning for the future.** You can also follow our work on our [Protocol Labs Research webpage](https://research.protocol.ai/groups/cryptoeconlab/) and the [PL Research blog](https://research.protocol.ai/blog/) by [subscribing](https://protocol.us4.list-manage.com/subscribe?MERGE0=&u=09d704b0125b11d44d67d4617&id=7aa0f1150b&subscribe=) to the PL Research newsletter.
+Here you will be able to learn about and contribute to our Open Problems, RFPs, and Research Projects, as well as keep tabs on what we're planning for the future.** You can learn more about our lab in our [website](https://cryptoeconlab.io/) and the [Protocol Labs Research webpage](https://research.protocol.ai/groups/cryptoeconlab/).
+You can also follow us on [Twitter](https://mobile.twitter.com/cryptoeconlab) to keep taps on relevant discussions and information.
 ## Table of Contents

 - [The CryptoEconLab](#cryptoeconlab)